eclipsesource/tabris-js/doc/build.md

 }
 ```

-In case iOS 8 and 9 support is desired, more Babel plugins can be added to compensate for missing ES6 features.
-See [ECMAScript 6 compatibility table](http://kangax.github.io/compat-table/es6/) for more information about supported ES6 features in iOS 8 and 9.
+In case iOS 9 support is desired, more Babel plugins can be added to compensate for missing ES6 features.
+See [EcmaScript 6](lang.md#ecmascript-6) for more information about supported ES6 features in iOS 9.

 #### Example: Transpiling TypeScript code